-The full recording of the webinar is linked below, but here are three key takeaways from the discussion that show the importance of early member-engagement for fuelling wonderful, long-term membership experiences.
+The full recording of the webinar is linked above, but here are three key takeaways from the discussion that show the importance of early member-engagement for fueling wonderful, long-term membership experiences.

 FIRST IMPRESSIONS ARE EVERYTHING

-Studies show we only have 3 seconds to create a first impression – but that one moment is all it takes for someone to make up their mind.
+Studies show we only have 3 seconds to create a first impression – but that’s all it takes for someone to make up their mind.

-Even more importantly, once a first impression is established, it colours the whole experience that follows.
-“When somebody joins an association, and they are welcomed right at the start, they make their membership wonderful for themselves”.
-If a member’s mindset is positive from the beginning, it has a domino effect: they will be more willing to open themselves up to opportunities, more interested in reading emails and communications from the association, and more confident about interacting with other people in the space.
+Even more importantly, once a first impression is established, it colors the whole experience that follows.
+“When somebody joins an association, and they are welcomed right at the start, they make their membership wonderful for themselves.”
+If a member’s mindset is positive from the beginning, it has a domino effect: They will be more willing to open themselves up to opportunities, more interested in reading emails and communications from the association and more confident about interacting with other people in the space.

-Companies across different industries – in the physical and the virtual world – are leveraging first impressions, carefully curating the initial welcoming experience to show that they really care about their customers.
-Disney might well be the master of this, establishing value from the second someone books a trip, and expertly personalising each guest’s experience so nobody feels invisible or overlooked at ‘The Happiest Place on Earth’.
+Companies across different industries – in the physical and the virtual world – are leveraging first impressions, carefully curating the initial welcoming experience to show they really care about their customers.
+Disney might well be the master of this, establishing value from the second someone books a trip, and expertly personalizing each guest’s experience so nobody feels invisible or overlooked at ‘The Happiest Place on Earth.”

 PRODUCT IS NO LONGER KING – OR AT LEAST IT SHARES THE CROWN

-Society has shifted its focus on stuff, to be more concerned with experiences.
-From the way we spend our time to the way we spend our money, our behaviours now seem to be attempts to “recapture time”, so we can focus on being present.
+Society has shifted its focus on stuff to be more concerned with experiences.
+From the way we spend our time to the way we spend our money, our behaviors now seem to be attempts to “recapture time” so we can focus on being present.